-Undeniably, treatment for skin c***** changed over the last 50 years.
+Undeniably, treatment for skin cancer has changed over the last 50 years.
 But a known technique that dates back from the 1930s is still proven effective up to this day.
 This is called the Mohs’ Paste.
-Learn more about the wonders of Mohs’ paste and bloodroot in treating skin c*****.
+Learn more about the wonders of Mohs’ paste and bloodroot in treating skin cancer.

 The Origin Of Mohs Paste

 Dr. Frederic Mohs initially developed the Moh’s Paste formula in the 1930s.
 He was a medical surgeon at the University of Wisconsin.
 This remarkable development occurred when he studied injectable irritants to evaluate inflammatory reactions in rats with cancer and normal tissue.

 Dr. Mohs discovered that zinc chloride could fix the skin tissue.
 He combined zinc chloride, Sanguinaria canadensis, and stibnite (a mineral) to develop a cohesive paste known as “Moh’s Paste”.

 Dr. Mohs applied the paste to the cancerous skin tissue, excised it, and it did not cause any bleeding.
 He then prepared frozen parts of the excised tissue, placed them on slides, and examined them under the microscope.
 This was the beginning of his groundbreaking work, which to this day bears his name.